smartdevicelink/sdl_evolution/proposals/nnnn-alert-icon.md

   /**
    * <p>Sets the Image
-   * If provided, defines the image to be be shown along with an alert</p>
+   * If provided, defines the image to be shown along with an alert</p>
    * @param alertIcon
    *            <p>an Image obj representing the Image obj shown along with an
    *            alert</p>